WordPress Traffic Automation Blueprint – Part 3 (Configuration)

 (Google Analytics)

-Google Analytics lets you improve your site’s traffic results, SEO, marketing campaigns, and more, by tracking all user behavior, pages visited, keywords searched for, search engine referrers, etc.
+Google Analytics lets you improve your website’s performance, SEO, marketing activities, and more, by tracking all user behavior, pages visited, keywords searched for, social media referrers, etc.

 Bing Webmaster Tools

-Bing Webmaster Tools is similar to Google Search Console.
-Once your account and site details with Bing have been set up, you can use this information to automate web traffic settings in WordPress using plugins like Yoast SEO (see further below) and other applications.
+Bing Webmaster Tools is similar to Google Webmasters.
+Once your account is with Bing are set up, this information can be used with traffic-related settings in WordPress using plugins like Yoast SEO and other applications.

 WordPress.com